loafjs/loaf-dom/readme.md

 ```

 ## Use velocity.js library
+For the Animate method, used the velocity.js library.
-Use the Velocity.js library for high-performance animation.
+Velocity.js library for high-performance animation.
 ```js
 import L from 'loaf-dom';